Welcome to Furness!

 There's no better place to be than our welcoming community, and there are plenty of friendly faces ready to make you feel part of our Furness family.
 There's something for everyone here - from our Trev Quiz to our variety of sports teams - and despite being the smallest college, we make sure we are loud and proud at Lancaster!
 We can't wait to meet all our new members and show you that ‘Everywhere Else is Nowhere’.

 Victoria Phillips, JCR President 2021.

-Aside from any departmental inductions there will be a number of events taking place through Welcome Week that you are expected to attend; mostly online.
-These include Fire Safety and Welfare and Deanery talks.
+Aside from any departmental inductions there will be a number of events taking place through Welcome Week that you are expected to attend including the Welfare and Deanery talks.
 You will be able to find them all in your Welcome Week Schedule, so please look out for the Furness events and go along to them.